AkuaDiane/Ecommerce_Group-8/README.md

-# Lens & Frame Studio - Project Documentation
+# Ecommerce (Lens & Frame Studio) - Project Documentation

 ## 1. Project Overview
 **Lens & Frame Studio** is a premium, lightweight ecommerce web application designed for professional photographers and videographers.
 The platform allows users to browse high-quality camera gear, register for an account, and manage their profile through a dedicated, secure dashboard.